Paradigm4/extra-scidb-libs/README.md

                                  # compling and packaging.
 The version is 0.
 ```

 To build for rpm, one should build on a CentOS 6 system as most of our plugins need to be compiled on the same platfrom as SciDB itself - which is CentOS 6.
+Also see dependencies below.

 Similarly, for debian packages, one should run the script on Ubuntu 14.04.